Antiquization: Narrative referred to as 'antiquization'

-Similar conflicts or diverging perspectives on the true course of history emerged around heroic Slavic-speaking figures from the geographic region Macedonia who fought against the rule of the Ottoman Empire, such as Dame Gruev and Gotse Delchev.
-However, whether or not these figures desired an independent Macedonia free from neighboring rule, or to liberate Macedonia and unite it with Bulgaria to form a Greater Bulgaria, is still very much disputed to this day.
-Similarly to Greece, Bulgaria and other Balkan states see North Macedonia presenting, as Macedonian, heroes whom Greece and Bulgaria claim to be Greek or Bulgarian respectively.
-In the modern Macedonian narrative, these people evidently fought for an independent Macedonian state with a Macedonian nation and identity that is clearly distinct from the Slavic Bulgarian identity.
-In this narrative there is little space for the impact of more than five hundred years of Ottoman rule and 63 years of Yugoslav rule in the region.

-Examples of 'antiquization'
+Examples

 Strongly promoted by VMRO-DPMNE politicians, the recollection of Macedonia's heroic past is supported by (pseudo-) scientists, media and civil society efforts.
 Some historians emphasize the before-mentioned historical continuity; archaeologists and linguists present spurious evidence for the resemblance of the language of the ancient Macedonians – a Hellenic language – and the modern Macedonian – a south Slavic language; genealogists offer the alleged scientific proof of the similarity of the DNA of ancient Macedonians and the DNA of the modern Macedonians, whereas their neighboring Greeks have to accept that a blood relationship with the ancient Macedonians cannot be testified.

-The extensive cultural politics described by “antiquization” not only describe an identitarian narrative promoted by VMRO-DPMNE.
+The extensive cultural politics described by "antiquization" not only describe an identitarian narrative promoted by VMRO-DPMNE.
 It also supports this narrative with the renaming of important public places, the staging of public events, architectural projects and interference in public education.
-The former City Stadium was renamed “Philip II Arena”.
-The Skopje International Airport was called “Alexander the Great”, just as one of the main motorways, which is part of the pan-European Corridor Nr.
-10. A central square in Skopje bears the name “Pella Square” named after Pella, the capital of the ancient kingdom of Macedon.
-Moreover, traces of so-called “antiquization” can even be found in history schoolbooks.
-The most explicit, Macedonia's new politics of history become visible in Europe's currently most ambitious urban development project “Skopje 2014”.
+The former City Stadium was renamed "Philip II Arena".
+The Skopje International Airport was called "Alexander the Great", just as one of the main motorways, which is part of the pan-European Corridor Nr.
+10. A central square in Skopje bears the name "Pella Square" named after Pella, the capital of the ancient kingdom of Macedon.
+Moreover, traces of so-called "antiquization" can even be found in history schoolbooks.
+The most explicit, Macedonia's new politics of history become visible in Europe's currently most ambitious urban development project "Skopje 2014".
 The numerous statues which represent supposed Macedonian heroes, the newly erected triumphal arch Porta Makedonija, the lately constructed buildings for cultural and governmental purposes in neo-Baroque and Neoclassical architecture, the renewed facades of old socialist blocks, the new and the recently redesigned bridges: It all gives the impression of a manifestation of the Macedonian identity politics being carved in stone.